pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 The class :class:`~eventsourcing.dcb.domain.Slice` is designed to support "vertical slice architecture" with DCB.
 It extends the :class:`~eventsourcing.dcb.domain.Perspective`.
-The idea of "vertical slices" is that individual use cases can be implemented with pieces of code that are entirely independently.
+The idea of "vertical slices" is that individual use cases can be implemented with pieces of code that are entirely independent of each other.
 The four important aspects of any :class:`~eventsourcing.dcb.domain.Slice` are:

 * its constructor parameters;